 - Mini-Caliper profiles are offered to match students to their “dream job.”
 On the InVEST website, students can research a college where they can study insurance or look for internships or entry-level jobs.

-InVEST is working with 92 colleges that offer insurance as certificate, associate or a four-year degree program.
+InVEST is working with over 90 colleges that offer insurance as certificate, associate or a four-year degree program.
 The InVEST high school program is a feeder system into the colleges and works closely with Gamma Iota Sigma.